Promoting British Values at Bowdon Church School

 Pupils are taught the value and reasons behind the rules and law, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 We work closely with parents to encourage their understanding and support so that the children know that the adults around them are consistent in their expectations.
 Visits from local magistrates and working alongside the police, school nurse and fire service all help to reinforce this message.

 At Bowdon Church School we encourage pupils to make informed choices.
 From the earliest stages of their education in the Early Years, where the children start to learn to choose a behaviour or an activity; pupils have opportunity to influence their learning experience throughout the school.
 Whether this be through the choice of challenge, how they record their work, choosing books for the library or by choosing to participate in our Enrichment programme.
-Moreover through our Circle Time programme and PSHCE activities all children are taught protective behaviours, where they learn to take appropriate risk and how to protect themselves in a safe way.
+Moreover through our Circle Time programme and Life Skills (PSHE) activities all children are taught protective behaviours, where they learn to take appropriate risk and how to protect themselves in a safe way.

 Respecting ourselves, our surroundings and others (including the opinions of others) is a key value for us.
 It is promoted and encouraged in everything that we do at Bowdon Church School.
 These behaviours are modelled by staff, explained and demonstrated in assemblies and praised whenever possible.

 The basis of class discussions as a part of the S.M.S.C.
-(Spritual, Moral, Social, Cultural) curriculum e.g. during R.E., History, World Studies, Geography, Lifeskills etc. is respect.
+(Spiritual, Moral, Social, Cultural) curriculum e.g. during R.E., History, World Studies, Geography, Lifeskills etc. is respect.
 Opportunities in both dance, drama and music give our children the chance to learn different cultural songs and dance and to work through scenarios where their respect for themselves or others is challenged.
 Our children are encouraged to take on a wider role in our community and as a church school we offer hope and joy to the local community through contributing to many seasonal festivals and community events.
 We also fund raise on a large scale for local, national and international charities; encouraging visitors to talk to the children about the difficulties that they face.
 This charity support includes the sponsorship of students in Uganda, who regularly report back to the children, thus involving them and raising awareness of the differences and the similarities in their lives.
 Staff regularly travel to Uganda to work on community projects and we use this as an added opportunity to show the children the similarities of behaviour but difference in opportunity that we can see in these communities.
-In addition Y6 children are encouraged to join CISV (Children’s International Summer Villages) where they spend several weeks with a youth community from all over the world.
-Over the past few years pupils have travelled to far reaching parts of the world with this project.
+In addition Y6 children are encouraged to take part in CISV (Children’s International Summer Villages), where they spend several weeks with a youth community from all over the world.
+Over the past twelve years pupils have travelled to far reaching parts of the world with this project.

 Tolerance for different Faiths and Beliefs:

-Although a C of E school, Bowdon Church School is a diverse community with several Christian families coming from other cultures/countries and a significant number of children from different faiths.
+Although a Church of England school, Bowdon Church School is a diverse community with several Christian families coming from other cultures/countries and a significant number of children from different faiths.
 However although founded on the Christian faith, the school recognises the importance of teaching our pupils mutual respect for those of different or of no faith and of helping them to understand the similarities of the core principles.

 Our Religious Education Programme of study includes the opportunity for pupils to ask the ‘Big Questions’ as well as learning about other major faiths.
 Children from a background of different faiths enjoy looking at the similarities and explaining aspects of their faith to the class.
 As a school community we respect and value this opportunity to learn about different faiths and beliefs.